thomaswxu/11-767-Team-DST/labs/lab6-projects.md

 3. What were the contributions of each group member towards all of the above?
 > - Saloni: Preliminary exploration of Seq2Seq transformer-based model creation/GCP VM error follow-up/ finding HiTUT model and creating action plan for knowledge distillation on this model.
-> - Dhruv: Debug quantization issues with baseline model.
+> - Dhruv: Debug quantization issues with baseline model, Research methods to improve latency and reduce computational overhead on-device.
 > - Thomas: Research which compression technique is most suitable for our project and look into existing knowledge distillation work for RNNs/LSTMs.
 Debug quantization issues with baseline model.

 3: Next steps